HaKuNaCH/dingzOpenHabHelperApi/readme.md

 ```

 ### ready to use jar in '/out/artifacts/dingzOpenHabHelperApi_jar/'
-The standalone jar in '/out/artifacts/dingzOpenHabHelperApi_jar/' is ready to use.
+The actual standalone jar can be found under 'releases'.

 ### define 'properties.config'
 A config file in the same directoy as the main program is required.